evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

   deltaT, state.distance.speed);
 ```

-## Finding the distance 𝜃
+## Finding the distance &theta;

-We use exactly the same procedure to find the angle 𝜃.
+We use exactly the same procedure to find the angle &theta;.
 First, we find its acceleration with the function `calculateAngleAcceleration`.
 Then, we use it to find the angular speed by calling the function `newValue`.
-And finally, we compute the angle 𝜃 from its angular speed:
+And finally, we compute the angle &theta; from its angular speed:

 ```JavaScript
 var angleAcceleration = calculateAngleAcceleration(state);